 Digit Health.
 2021 May 22;7:20552076211019250. doi: 10.1177/20552076211019250. eCollection 2021 Jan-Dec.

-OBJECTIVE: The aim of this study was to demonstrate that including a teledentistry consultation in the standard care provided to patients in an eating disorder day hospital could be beneficial, notably for screening for particular pathologies and preventing dental erosion.
+OBJECTIVE: The aim of this study was to demonstrate that including a teledentistry consultation in the standard care provided to patients in an eating disorder day hospital could be beneficial, notably for screening for particular pathologies and preventing dental erosion and noticing the need for different procedures like braces.

 METHODS: We included 50 patients from the eating disorders unit of the University Hospital of Montpellier, all of whom underwent a dental examination using asynchronous telemedicine.
-We recorded the data using teledentistry software for the medical file and an intraoral camera for the clinical videos.
+We recorded the data using teledentistry software similar to the ones at https://cloud9.software/how-to-start-dental-practice/ for the medical file and an intraoral camera for the clinical videos.
 Remote diagnosis was performed using the Basic Erosive Wear Examination index.
 In addition, the participants completed a questionnaire to assess their risk factors for dental pathologies.

 RESULTS: We found dental erosion in 92% of the patients, and 50% had at least one tooth with BEWE 2 or 3 type erosion.